 - Admin account – in this step, you need to provide the UPN and password of a user who can access the source Exchange.
 By default, the currently logged administrator's email address is filled in automatically.
 However, you can change it by clicking Browse and selecting another user's email address from the picker.

 - Configuration – this process configures the source Exchange server connection and checks whether the account provided in the previous step has the necessary roles assigned.
 If not, the program will attempt to assign them automatically.
 In such a case, you might be asked to provide the credentials of another account that belongs to the Organization Management role group.
 This account will not be used to connect to the source server, but only to assign the missing roles.

 If all data has been correctly entered, your source server mailboxes will be visible in the program.

 Step 2: Select mailboxes you want to migrate and define target connection

-Now setup a new Target server connection by choosing Add new target connection... from the Target server combo box.
-A simple wizard will open.
+Now, set up a new target server connection by choosing Add new target connection from the Target server drop-down menu.
+A simple wizard will open: